 Keanu Reeves Calls Deepfakes 'Scary,' Says He Won't Let His Performances Be Digitally Altered

 Keanu Reeves recently opened up about his distrust of artificial intelligence, comparing the innovative technology to the sinister simulated reality of The Matrix.
-In a recent interview with Wired, ahead of the release of John Wick 4, the actor touched on his hesitation around the artificial intelligence space and, talking about the impact of things like ChatGPT, opened up on his position on the rise in deepfake technology.
+In an interview with Wired he gave ahead of the release of John Wick 4, the actor touched on his hesitation vis-a-vis the scope of artificial intelligence and, talking about the impact of newer tech like ChatGPT, spoke about his stance on the rise in deepfake technology and how it could potentially impact his industry.

-“What’s frustrating about that is you lose your agency,” Reeves continued about deepfakes.
-“When you give a performance in a film, you know you’re going to be edited, but you’re participating in that.
+“What’s frustrating about that is you lose your agency,” Reeves said before he continued, “When you give a performance in a film, you know you’re going to be edited, but you’re participating in that.
 If you go into deepfake land, it has none of your points of view.
 That’s scary.
 It’s going to be interesting to see how humans deal with these technologies.
-They’re having such cultural, and sociological impacts and the species is being studied.
+They’re having such cultural and sociological impacts, and the species is being studied.
 There’s so much ‘data’ on behaviors now.”

 The Point Break actor also commented on the importance of still seeing films in cinemas.
 “It’s dreams, right?
 And immersion.
 I think the power of cinema – part of it is its novelty, but also its scale.
 You see a close-up of a wonderful performance with emotions and storytelling that touch you.
 Whether it’s horror or action or comedy, you’re seeing a face that’s, you know, 20 feet tall.
 Yeah.
 You’re, like, there.
 The intimacy of that.”